profitsoft/node-dapr-sample/k8s/local/README.md

 minikube addons enable ingress
 ```

-his command sets up the environment variables in PowerShell to point Docker commands to the Docker daemon inside Minikube
+This command sets up the environment variables in PowerShell to point Docker commands to the Docker daemon inside Minikube
 ```
 & minikube -p minikube docker-env | Invoke-Expression
 ```